cougargrades/blog/_posts/2020-01-09-database-upgrades.md

 ---
 layout: post
-title: Database upgrades&#58; Instructor indexing of names
+title: "Database upgrades: Instructor indexing of names"
 ---

 As a result of [some updates](https://github.com/cougargrades/importer/commit/cb142ea9d05797d3abfa81395d672f5703fa0877) being written to make searching for instructors by name possible, a database upgrade will be necessary.